College Gallery

 Practical Nurse

-Are you looking for a challenging and rewarding career in health care?
-The Practical Nurse program prepares you to earn a license, enabling you to work as part of a health team.
-Practical nursing is a self-regulated profession with a unique body of knowledge, standards of practice, code of ethics, competencies, and a societal contract to provide safe, quality, and holistic patient care.
+If you are looking for a challenging and rewarding career in health care, then becoming a Practical Nurse could be the ideal profession for you!
+Practical nursing is a self-regulated profession with a unique body of knowledge, standards of practice, code of ethics, clearly defined competencies, and a societal contract to provide safe, quality, holistic patient care.

 This program is delivered through Supported Distance Learning and face-to-face lab components.
 This delivery method allows students to pursue their educational goals in selected communities; however, students in the program are likely to have to relocate for short periods of time to another community in order to complete the clinical requirements of the program or travel to meet the requirements for nursing lab experiential learning.